All the rules for Required Minimum Distributions (RMDs) changed with the SECURE Act of 2019. In this piece I hope to distill the changes.

 You use a factor from a table.
 Take the end of the year IRA balance, and divide it by the factor.

 Say you have two traditional IRAs.
 One is with a bank, and the other is with a brokerage company.
-Each has an end-of year balance of $500,000.
-You turn 70 1/2 in February of this year.
-How much do you distribute? $500,000 / 27.4, or $18,248.18.
+Each has an end-of year balance of $500,000, for a total of $1.0 million.
+You turn 72 in February of this year.
+How much do you distribute? $1,000,000 / 25.69, or $38,925.65.
 You can take this amount proportionally from each account, or take it all from one account – your choice.
 The IRS’s only concern is that the entire amount be distributed.

 As you can see, each year the divisor goes down, which means the RMD goes up.
 An account can still grow, however, while RMDs are being distributed.
-Continuing with the previous example, let’s say you took that RMD on January 2nd, so your IRA balances would be $481,752.
-You earned 6% during the year, so your end of year balance is $510,657.
+Continuing with the previous example, let’s say you took that RMD on January 2nd, so your IRA balances would be $961,074.
+If you earned 6% during the ensuing year, your end of year balance would be $1,018,739.
 Next year’s RMD is calculated against this amount.

 From their point of view, they have “let” you invest with before-tax dollars, and have “let” your account grow without taxation.
 Note the air quotes.
-At 70 1/2 they require you to distribute, and expose those funds to taxation.
+At 72 they require you to distribute and begin to expose those funds to taxation.
 Taxation occurs at ordinary income tax rates – not at the more favorable capital gains rates.
 There is your trade-off, then: deferral of taxation while you are in the accumulation phase (a plus) vs. higher taxation at ordinary income tax rates in the distribution phase (a minus).